New Zealand Film Commission: Functions and responsibilities

 The New Zealand Film Commission is a Crown entity working to grow the New Zealand film industry.
-Their statutory responsibility is to encourage, participate and assist in the making, promotion, distribution and exhibition of films made in New Zealand.
+Its statutory responsibility is to encourage, participate and assist in the making, promotion, distribution and exhibition of films made in New Zealand.

-Through the financing and administration of incentive schemes they have been involved in more than 300 feature films including Boy, Goodbye Pork Pie, Heavenly Creatures, The Lord of the Rings, The Hobbit, Avatar, Whale Rider and Mr. Pip.
+Through the financing and administration of incentive schemes it has been involved in more than 300 feature films including Boy, Goodbye Pork Pie, Heavenly Creatures, The Lord of the Rings, The Hobbit, Avatar, Whale Rider and Mr. Pip.

-They are also involved in some television series.
+It is also involved in some television series.

 Film financing and marketing

 The NZFC assists New Zealand filmmakers by providing grants, loans and equity financing in the development and production of feature films and short films.
-They administer the Government's Large Budget Screen Production Grant (LBSPG) and Screen Production Incentive Fund (SPIF) and certify New Zealand films for tax purposes and co-productions.
-They also actively market New Zealand films and filmmakers, and organise high-profile New Zealand participation at major international film festivals and markets.
-They help with training and career development within the industry by partnering with other industry organisations.
+It administers the Government's Large Budget Screen Production Grant (LBSPG) and Screen Production Incentive Fund (SPIF) and certifies New Zealand films for tax purposes and co-productions.
+It also actively markets New Zealand films and filmmakers, and organises high-profile New Zealand participation at major international film festivals and markets.
+It helps with training and career development within the industry by partnering with other industry organisations.

+For example, in 2010 the NZFC unveiled a new programme for funding films by filmmakers at the beginning of their careers who have creative ideas for their first feature film specifically designed for low-budget films. ("Directors who have previously received feature film finance from the NZFC" are ineligible.")
+Called Escalator, the scheme encourages teams, preferably including "their director, writer, producer and possibly a key crew member" to "submit three different proposals for a low budget ([NZ]$250,000) feature film."
+From those applications, 12 teams are selected to participate in a multi-day "bootcamp" after which they are expected to "prepare a script, production budget, schedule and statement of approach for one of their ideas."
+Peter Jackson praised the proposal for its "speed or process," reminding his readers that "much frustration has resulted from the slow pace at which a project limps through development at the NZFC."

+In fact, the first film to be released with Escalator support was Existence (2012; directed by Juliet Bergh; co-written by Bergh and cinematographer Jessica Charlton), which was part of the scheme's second cohort of applicants.
+The Commission played a role in bringing Mhairead Connor in as a producer as well as providing Berg and Charlton access to script development assistance from Graeme Tetley as part of their bootcamp experience.

 The New Zealand Film Commission often works in conjunction with other government agencies, such as the Ministry for Culture and Heritage, the Ministry of Foreign Affairs and Trade, the Ministry for Tourism and the Ministry for Business, Innovation and Employment.